gadevsbr/videw-video-platform/README.md

 ## Security Notes

-- `.env` and `storage/runtime` are ignored by Git and should stay private.
 - Delete `install.php` after the initial setup finishes.
 - The repository includes an Apache `.htaccess` for blocking sensitive files.
 If you deploy with `nginx` or `IIS`, add equivalent rules at the server level using the examples in `deploy/nginx.conf.example` and `deploy/web.config`.
 - The installer locks itself after a successful run.
 Remove the lock file manually only if you intentionally need to reinstall.